 Describe a day in your life as the travel, writer, and BreatheDreamGo owner that you are.

 My days are quite chaotic because I am making everything up as I go along.
 Also, social media takes up a lot of time.
 I try and divide things up between writing, social media, and looking for paying work or doing paying work — such as freelance writing or editing.
-I think up ideas and then either chase them, or let them sit.
+I think up ideas and then either chase them or let them sit.
 It’s not the ideal way to work; I really should be more organized.
 These days, I am adding “monetize my blog” to the mix, so I just created a media kit, and I am contacting potential sponsors.
-I think I’m going to spending a LOT of time on LinkedIn ….
+I think I’m going to spend a LOT of time on LinkedIn.

 What do you think holds people, especially women, back from following their dreams?